-B F Meek & Sons reels were made for 24 years from 1892 to 1916.
-Sons Pitman and Sylvanus are credited with making the early reels marked “B.F.
-Meek & Sons”.
+B.F.
+Meek & Sons reels were made for 24 years from 1892 to 1916.
+Sons Pitman and Sylvanus made the reels marked “B.F.
+Meek & Sons.”
 Pitman had started making reels with his father when the business started as “B.F.
 Meek” in 1883.
 Pitman Meek died in 1896.
 With the loss of Pitman and his own declining health, Benjamin sold the company.
 Sylvanus had started reel making in 1886 and continued in the business until 1898 when the company was sold.
 For a 3 year period around 1900, they also made reels that were marked “Blue Grass Reel Works.”
 This was also a time when there was litigation between the Meek company and the Milam company on who can lay claim to the title of “The Frankfort Kentucky Reel.”
-The company was sold to the 3 Louisville, KY businessmen Sutcliffe, Carter and O’Conner in 1898.
+The company was sold to the three Louisville, KY businessmen Sutcliffe, Carter and O’Conner in 1898.

 The No. 44 fly reel is by far the most sought after by collectors.
 It’s simple, yet elegant design makes it aesthetically pleasing.
 The other reels that are scare are the larger size reels like the No.’s 6, 7 and 8.
 The No. 10 and No. 11 were the largest reels made by them.
 A unique and scarce Meek reel is one marked “CLUB SPECIAL.”
 It’s a No. 2 size reel with a larger than normal 1 3/4 inch wide spool.
 Another scarce reel that was introduced in 1915 was the Free Spool model.
 It incorporated the Nov.
 28, 1901 Granville Medley Patent.

 B.F.
 MEEK & SONS Hard Rubber No. 6, No. 10 & No. 11 Reels

 B.F.
 MEEK & SONS Knurled No. 2 Reel with Jeweled Bearings